raspberrypilearning/motor-robot-buggy-scratch/en/step_5.md

 **Note:** The target does not have to be a part of your original project model.
 The target could be somewhere _beyond_ your obstacle where the ball needs to pass your obstacle safely.

-In the example project, a shelf was needed to the electronics.
+In the example project, a shelf was needed for the electronics.

 ![A shelf for the Pi](images/adaptation_shelf.png)